 By standing together we’ve won hundreds of new positions to fix unsafe staffing in our hospitals, won strict new Cal/OSHA regulations to prevent workplace violence, and saved the option of the 12-hour shift for all California RNs, after a 2015 court decision threatened to end the longstanding practice.

-Twenty-nine affiliates and chapters throughout Southern California and Hawaii.
+Twenty-nine affiliates and chapters in California and Hawaii.
 Our union’s ability to improve patient care at our workplaces and strengthen our voice in the workplace comes from our members’ active participation and leadership.
 Union members have a voice in setting the policies for our union.
 Each medical facility is an autonomous affiliate with its own constitution.
 Union members at each facility elect their own officers and negotiate their own contracts.

 The PEOPLE program is AFSCME’s bipartisan political action fund that serves as an engine to advance our union’s legislative goals.